Rappsilber-Laboratory/XiSearch/README.md

     java -cp /path/to/xiSearch.jar rappsilber.gui.localapplication.ScanFilter

-This is particularly useful to trim runs or perform any filtering prior to the FDR step.
+This is particularly useful to trim runs or perform any filtering prior to the search step.
 This utility can filter .mgf file by charge, perform de-noising, de-isotoping, de-charging and remove loss peaks.
 It can also extract spectra with a given precursor mass range, or with particular peaks present (e.g. crosslinker stub doublets).